ExpressionEngine/ExpressionEngine-User-Guide/source/templates/template_engine.rst

 At a basic level, :ref:`Templates <getting_started_templates>` contain almost everything you want displayed on the front-end of the site.
-When ExpressionEngine serves up each Template, the system must go through a rendering process to parse out the Tags, Variables, Snippets, and Embeds being used in the Template.
+When ExpressionEngine serves up each Template, the system must go through a rendering process to parse out the Tags, Variables, Template Partials, and Embeds being used in the Template.

 .. note:: The information in this article applies only to rendering